jakecoffman/old-jakecoffman.github.io/_posts/2015-09-15-design-patterns.markdown

 <a href="https://github.com/search?l=Java&q=design+patterns&type=Repositories&utf8=%E2%9C%93">
 all across github</a>.

-It could be argued that Design Patterns create a common language that developers can use when talking about a potential implementation.
-That might be true, but I think it creates a lot of confusion when someone is looking at an implementation of a pattern in code.
+Some argue that Design Patterns create a common language that developers can use when talking about a potential implementation.
+That is true, but I think it creates a lot of confusion when someone is looking at an implementation of a pattern in code, especially new developers.
-Especially new developers.
 This is because many of the patterns are a needless explosion of classes.

 <h2 class="section-heading">Visitor Pattern</h2>